 Inova General Internal Medicine Group uses non-invasive tests such as echocardiography to diagnose and prevent heart-related illness and limit the need for invasive procedures such as surgery or heart catheterization.
 This is available onsite, but only on recommendation of your medical physician.
 We will soon be offering Holter monitors, as well.

 We use Spirometry pulmonary testing to measure lung function.

 Travel Immunizations and Wellness Preparation

 We are pleased to offer medical visits for patients planning to travel internationally.
+COVID-19 Testing for travel is not available.
 During your visit, our staff will review the necessary interventions prior to your travel, as well as general health and safety guidelines pertinent to each country you are planning to visit.
 Appropriate vaccinations and medication prescriptions are generally provided at the time of your visit.

 Payment for travel immunization services is required at the time of your visit.
 Be aware that most insurance plans do not cover the cost of travel immunizations or the travel visit fee.

 Read on for some general traveler’s advice on common travel-related ailments.

 Altitude sickness can be caused by rapid ascent to altitudes over 9000 feet.
 Symptoms include headaches, loss of appetite, and trouble sleeping, but can lead to more severe issues.